Strokes are the number three cause of death in the United States.

 This is the leading cause of strokes.
 High blood pressure is known as the “silent killer” because it shows no symptoms before it’s almost too late and can be deadly if not taken care of.

 Getting your blood pressure checked regularly and speaking with your doctor about solutions to lower blood pressure can greatly decrease your risk of stroke.

 Smoking is a more recent stroke risk factor discovered that highly increases the chance of stroke.
-The carbon monoxide and nicotine that are inhaled from the cigarette smoking can be very damaging to your cardiovascular health.
+The carbon monoxide and nicotine that people inhale from the cigarette smoking can be very damaging to your cardiovascular health.

 8. High Blood Cholesterol